 Founding Executive Director

 Donald G. Evans founded the Chicago Literary Hall of Fame in 2010 as a project of the Chicago Writers Association, where he had been a board member.
 The CLHOF branched out and became its own nonprofit organization in 2013.
-As executive director of CLHOF, he conceives and enacts the diverse endeavors of the organization—providing educational programming, mounting literary exhibits and events, collaborating with other literary and arts groups, and most notably, leading the planning and production of CLHOF’s annual induction ceremony.
+As executive director of CLHOF, he conceives and enacts the diverse endeavors of the organization—providing educational programming, mounting literary exhibits and events, collaborating with other literary and arts groups, and most notably, leading the planning and production of CLHOF’s annual induction and Fuller Award ceremonies.

-Complementing his CLHOF duties, Don contributes his expertise to the American Writers Museum’s programming committee and, for the past six years, he has served on the Near South Planning Board committee to select the winner of its annual Harold Washington Literary Award.
+Don serves on the American Writers Museum’s programming committee and the Near South Planning Board's committee to select ts annual Harold Washington Literary Award winner.
+He recently served on the City of Chicago's committee to select our first Poet Laureate.
 Don cultivates CLHOF’s many partners through his active membership in an array of organizations, including Chicago Writers Association, Society of Midland Authors, Cliff Dwellers, Society for the Study of Midwestern Literature, and Associated Writers Programs.
-Don is the author of the novel Good Money After Bad and the short story collection An Off-White Christmas, as well as editor of Cubbie Blues: 100 Years of Waiting Till Next Year.
+Don is the author of the novel Good Money After Bad and the short story collection An Off-White Christmas, as well as editor of Cubbie Blues: 100 Years of Waiting Till Next Year and Wherever I'm At: An Anthology of Chicago Poetry.
 He was named to the Newcity Lit 50: Who Really Books in Chicago Hall of Fame.

 President of the Board of Directors

-Amy Danzer works at Northwestern University where she manages several master’s programs, including the MA in Writing and MFA in Prose and Poetry programs, directs the Northwestern University Summer Writers’ Conference, serves on One Book One Northwestern’s steering committee, and was recently named to Newcity’s Lit 50 list.
-On the side, she interviews authors for Newcity and The Rumpus, at book stores and literary festivals.
-When Danzer isn’t working, reading, or writing, she’s regularly at live lit events around town, and occasionally shares a story of her own.
+Amy Danzer works at Northwestern University where she manages several master’s programs, including the MFA in Prose and Poetry and MA in Writing programs.
+She directs the Northwestern University Summer Writers’ Conference and Chicago Printers Row Literary Festival.
+She serves on the Board of Directors for the Association for Graduate Liberal Studies Programs, and as President for the Chicago Literary Hall of Fame’s Board of Directors.
+She is also on One Book One Northwestern’s steering committee.
+She has interviewed authors at bookstores and literary festivals, and for Los Angeles Review of Books, Newcity and The Rumpus.
+When Danzer isn’t working, reading, or writing, she’s at live lit events around Chicago, and occasionally shares a story of her own.

 Vice President